I’m back at work – and online – for the first time since the move on Sunday.

-She judged my hateful energy, repeatedly, and I got snide.
+She criticized my negative energy, told me I was hateful, repeatedly, and I got snide.
 “This? is not loving, dear.”
-(Just don’t, Christie.)
+(Christie, just don’t.)
 In truth, I’m pleased with how well I ignored them.
 I responded to very little over the last 4 weeks.
 (But she’s just so dumb!)

 “You don’t know me!” she shot back, “But I’ve seen your behavior!”
 With not one thought to her own.
-I stood there mostly silent, recording her refusal to leave her worldview long enough to see herself yelling and pointing at a woman pinned in a closet, lecturing her on negativity.
+I stood there mostly silent, recording her refusal to leave her worldview long enough to see herself yelling and pointing at a woman pinned in a closet.

 “We’re both guilty,” I confessed, “but you fail to see the mirror.
 And that just amazes me.”
-That ended her, and she began her retreat to their room.
+That ended her, and she retreated to their room.

 She did tell me to “grow some balls” as she walked away, still yelling back at me and “not dealing with it anymore.”
 (You never had to deal with it.
-You brought it.)
+You brought it.
+Go home.)

 First, no self-respecting modern woman says such a stupid, sexist thing anymore.
 (Trust me when I tell you that 90% of her show has been full-on 1950s Stepford.)

-Since meeting that woman, I’ve had to dig deeper into my well of bravery than ever before in my life.
-And it’s done.
-I survived.
+Since meeting that woman, I’ve had to dig deeper than ever before in my life.
+It’s done.

-The next morning, the movers came and Jax was up first thing, to govern and meddle.
-I thought he’d be civil for show, as he has been whenever a potential witness was present, but I suppose now that I had the footage of the previous night, it made no difference if he was an ass for an audience. ???
+The next morning, Jax was up with me – at 6:30am – to govern and meddle.
+My colleagues arrived at 7:00.
+I thought he’d be civil for show, as he has been whenever a potential witness was present, but I suppose now that I had the footage of the previous night, it made no difference if there was an audience. ???